MessiahHoly/cogni-write/README.md

 ## 💡 The Core Concept

-Passion projects thrive on depth, but keeping up with content generation across highly specific, specialized niches can be a bottleneck.
-Cogni-Write acts as an automated curation engine.
-By configuring a `ContentEngine` for a particular topic, the platform acts as an independent digital journalist—analyzing historical outputs to prevent repetitive angles, prompting generative AI with advanced editorial guidelines, and committing fully type-safe articles straight to the database.
+Managing consistent content generation across highly specific, specialized niches can be a bottleneck.
+Cogni-Write solves this by acting as an automated curation engine.
+By configuring a `ContentEngine` for a particular topic, the platform operates as an independent digital journalist—analyzing historical outputs to prevent repetitive angles, prompting generative AI with advanced editorial guidelines, and committing fully type-safe articles straight to the database.

+---

+## 🔑 Administration & Workspace Setup

+The platform includes a dedicated, unlinked management dashboard located at the hidden path: **`/admin`**.

+Because this page is completely decoupled from public site links, administrators can securely manage the generation endpoints:

+* **Authentication Gate:** Secured via `better-auth`.
+If unauthenticated, users are presented with a sign-in interface.
+* **Role-Based Protection:** Access is strictly bounded by the `ADMIN` email environment variable.
+Unauthorized users will hit an explicit "Access Denied" barrier.
+* **Workspace Operations:** Inside the dashboard, the admin can dynamically register new `ContentEngine` workspaces by inputting a niche target topic, modify existing parameters, or check real-time publication stats across generated article collections.

 ---